 We consider ourselves stewards of Tetiaroa, and believe that we have the responsibility to treat it with the highest level of care and respect.
 Almost all of Tetiaroa is being protected and preserved forever in its natural state.
 We have touched the motu on which the resort sits as lightly as possible.
 The Brando and all the villas have been designed without beach obstructions to blend harmoniously into the trees.
 We have used local materials extensively in the design and construction.
 All building materials used are of local or certified origin, renewable, or incorporate recycled components.
-We are using a pioneering deep seawater air-conditioning system to reduce energy demands and rely entirely on renewable energy sources including solar power and coconut oil.
+We are using a pioneering deep seawater air-conditioning system to reduce energy demands and rely entirely on renewable energy sources including solar power and biofuel whenever it can be procured.
 Setting a new world standard, the resort is close to reach its goal of being carbon neutral and self-sustainable.
 We have built and gifted an Ecostation to Tetiaroa Society, the nonprofit organization established to lead the scientific and cultural mission to protect the atoll and to inspire sustainable interdependence on Tetiaroa and around the world.

 At the Brando we have implemented a number of innovative programs and new technologies to help us achieve our goal of carbon neutrality: